Validation Studies

 ✔ Make sure each cluster you create represents the entire target population.

-✔ The clusters should also be diverse, i.e. mutually exclusive.
-Each cluster should represent every possible characteristic of the target population.
+✔ The clusters should also be diverse, i.e., mutually exclusive.
+Each cluster should represent

 ✔ Ensure that the clusters don’t occur at the same time.
 They shouldn’t overlap.

-✔ When the clusters represent the target population you can imitate simple random sampling.
+✔ When the clusters represent the target population, you can imitate simple random sampling.
 This will ensure the validity of the research result.

 ✔ Select the way you want to collect data and conduct your research.